OfficeDev/Project-docs-pr/project/api/DraftProjectResourceCollection.md

 #### <a name="GetByGuid_Guid_uid_"></a>GetByGuid(Guid uid)

-Gets a [DraftProjectResource](DraftProjectResource.md) from the collection with the specified GUID.
+Gets a [DraftProjectResource](DraftProjectResource.md) from the collection with the Id value.

 ##### Syntax